theninthsky/client-side-rendering/README.md

 In order to make all of our app pages discoverable to search engines, we need to create a `sitemap.xml` file which specifies all of our website routes.

-Since we already have a centralized `pages-manifest` file, we can easily generate a sitemap during build time:
+Since we already have a centralized `pages-manifest.json` file, we can easily generate a sitemap during build time:

 ```
 import { Readable } from 'stream'